raphinesse/cordova-plugin-exclude-files/README.md

 This seems to be the only safe method of doing this at the moment of writing.

 This means that cordova will first copy *everything* from `www` to the platform directories and then the files matched by this plugin will be deleted from there.
-But it also means that cordova prepare will not run any faster if you exclude huge files using this plugin.
+Consequently, you *cannot* speed up `cordova prepare` by excluding files using this plugin.

 ## Compatibility